acoli-repo/AURIS/guidelines/archive/discourse.2023-11-15-1803.md

 - (69) But service on the line is expected to resume by noon today. **[Implicit=since]** “We had no serious damage on the railroad,” said a Southern Pacific spokesman.
 (PDTB3, wsj 1803)

 - (70) By 11:59 p.m. tonight, President Bush must order $16 billion of automatic, across-the-board cuts in government spending to comply with the Gramm-Rudman budget law. **The cuts are necessary because** Congress and the administration have failed to reach agreement on a deficit-cutting bill.
 (PDTB3, wsj 2384)

-- (4) When the plant was destroyed, ”I think everyone got concerned that the same thing would happen at our plant,” a KerrMcGee spokeswoman said. **That prompted** Kerr-McGee to consider moving the potentially volatile storage facilities and cross-blending operations away from town.
-(Prasad et al. 2017, p.8)

-- (12) Although bullish dollar sentiment has fizzled, many currency analysts say a massive sell-off probably won’t occur in the near future. **[Implicit, because]** While Wall Street’s tough times and lower U.S. interest rates continue to undermine the dollar, weakness in the pound and the yen is expected to offset those factors. ”By default,” the dollar probably will be able to hold up pretty well in coming days, says Francoise Soares-Kemp, a foreign-exchange adviser at Credit Suisse. ”We’re close to the bottom” of the near-term ranges, she contends.
-(Prasad et al. 2017, p.12)

 Note that `Reason` also includes epistemic, rhetorical or pragmatic uses of causal connectives, e.g., where the utterance provides justification for a claim expressed in the anchor, as marked, for example, with the connective _because_.
 Ex.
 (104) illustrates such a case  Here, there is no causal influence between the two situations (PDTB2 Justification/Pragmatic Cause, Prasad et al. 2007, p.29; PDTB3 CONTINGENCY/Cause+Belief/reason, Webber et al. 2019, p.20).